juancwu/gopack/README.md

 You can also run scripts directly from the root command:
 - `gop build` - Equivalent to `gop run build`

+## Update Command

+The `update` command updates GoPack to the latest version from GitHub.

+Usage: `gop update`

+Features:
+- Checks for the latest release on GitHub
+- Downloads appropriate binary for your OS/architecture
+- Replaces the current executable with the new version

+## Version Command

+The `version` command displays the current version of GoPack.

+Usage: `gop version`

 ## Configuration